Delicious homemade almond milk is super easy to make, is cheaper than store bought, & yummy!

 Almond milk contains almost one gram of fibre per serving, which is important for healthy digestion.

-While it doesn’t offer as much calcium as cow’s milk, almond milk does offer 30 percent of the recommended daily amount, as well as 25 percent of the recommended amount of vitamin D, reducing your risk for arthritis and osteoporosis and improving your immune function.
-Plus, these two nutrients work together to provide healthy bones and teeth formation.
+Almond milk offers 30 percent of the recommended daily amount of calcium, as well as 25 percent of the recommended amount of vitamin D, reducing your risk for arthritis and osteoporosis and improving your immune function.
+These two nutrients work together to provide healthy bones and teeth.